As I noted yesterday, last evening I accepted an invitation to speak on a panel…

 They also shun industrial action themselves.

-The academic union in Australia rarely conducts industrial action and eschews large-scale strike action targetted at disrupting for example the students’ examination period, for example, because it would hurt the students’ prospects.
+The academic union in Australia rarely conducts industrial action and eschews large-scale strike action targetted at disrupting the students’ examination period, for example, because it would hurt the students’ prospects.

 The transport workers think nothing of staging a strike at peak-hour because they know that will cause maximum damage to the bosses – to have thousands of stranded commuters stuck on stations waiting for the train that doesn’t come.

-But the academics don’t want to inflict costs of the students, who by their position in society, will inherit the privilege of their teachers.
+But the academics don’t want to inflict costs onto the students, who by their position in society, will inherit the privilege of their teachers.

 Catherine Liu extends that point by emphasising that: